jhunt3/SafetyAdvisor/README.md

 ## Getting Started

-To run our application, please execute the following commands in terminal:
+To run our application using the source code, please execute the following commands in terminal:

     git clone https://github.com/csc309-fall-2020/team28.git
     cd team28